thinker227/TooLazyForGenerators/README.md

 On startup, a new `LazyGeneratorBuilder` is created and configured with some basic defaults.
 The builder is then built into a `LazyGenerator` and run asynchronously.
 Lastly, the output of the generator is written to disk and a status code is returned based on whether the generator reported any errors.
 The structure of creating a builder, configuring it, then building and running it is heavily inspired by the minimal startup API of [ASP.NET Core](https://github.com/dotnet/aspnetcore).

+### Target projects

 A target project is registered in the builder using `ILazyGeneratorBuilder.TargetingProject(FileInfo)` taking the `.csproj` file of the project as its argument, its overload taking a string instead of a `FileInfo`, or `ILazyGeneratorBuilder.TargetingProjectWithName(string)` which attempts to search for a solution file in a parent directory and target a project in the solution with the supplied name (this method is very slow but provides easily the best API).

+### Generator outputs

 A generator output is defined as a class implementing `ISourceOutput`.
 Each output has access to an `ISourceOutputContext` which provides a variety of properties and methods to read projects and produce new source files and errors.
 The output has to be registered in the builder using `ILazyGeneratorBuilder.WithOutput(Type)`, its generic variant `ILazyGeneratorBuilder.WithOutput<T>()`, or `ILazyGeneratorBuilder.WithOutputsFromAssembly([Assembly?])` which takes an optional assembly (otherwise using the calling assembly) and registers all types implementing `ISourceOutput` in it through reflection.
+It is worth noting that, by default, generator output classes have to have a parameterless constructor (or use [dependency injection](#dependency-injection-dependency-injection-for-everyone)).

 ## Additional goodies